-9-10.
-Government Life Insurance.
+9-10 Government Life Insurance.

-If you have National Service Life Insurance (NSLI) or U.S. Government Life Insurance (USGLI) at the time of your death, the VA will provide your beneficiary with the necessary forms and instructions for applying for insurance payments.
-Survivors who believe they are insurance beneficiaries but who do not receive application forms and instructions should request them from the nearest VA Regional Office or from the VA Regional Office and Insurance Center, P.O.
-Box 7208, Philadelphia, PA 19101.
-Identification of government insurance policies by number will expedite payment of claims.
+If you have National Service Life Insurance (NSLI), Veterans' Special Life Insurance (VSLI), Veterans' Reopened Insurance (VRI), Service-Disabled Veterans Insurance (S-DVI), Veterans' Mortgage Life Insurance (VMLI), or Veterans Affairs Life Insurance (VALife) at the time of your death, the VA will provide your beneficiary with the necessary forms and instructions for applying for insurance payments.
+Survivors who believe they are insurance beneficiaries but who do not receive claim forms and instructions should request them from the nearest VA Regional Office or from the VA Insurance Center, P.O.
+Box 7208, Philadelphia, PA 19101 or by calling (800) 669-8477.
+Identification of government insurance policies by policy number will expedite payment of claims.